dp916/dp916.github.io/index.md

 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: /assets/ico/favicon.ico
+about_button: /images/space.jpg

 # the link
-about_button_label: projects # the label on the button
+about_button_label: resume # the label on the button

-about_button2: /images/space.jpg

-about_button2_label: resume

 # optional portfolio section ------------------------------------------